techidaily/site-youtube-video-recordings/source/_posts/varied-and-eye-catching-vlog-discussion-points.md

 * [What did you learn today?](#learn)

 Here are 4 things to talk about in your daily vlog:

-## What are you watching/reading?

- If you’re really into a book or tv show, or if you saw a movie recently, then those are all good things to talk about (warn people if you’re going to spoil anything!).
-You do recaps, reviews, or just share a few thoughts you had.
-If you’re worried about alienating people who don’t watch/read the same stuff as you then you can keep it more general and just react to a few things from the media you’re consuming while also talking about your day.
-It’ll give you an anchor to build the rest of your video around, even if it’s not all you talk about.

-By commenting on what you’re watching/reading you have a better chance of capitalizing on a trending topic people are searching for.
-You could also find yourself an audience by becoming involved in fan communities.

 <!-- affiliate ads begin -->
 <span id="1976998">